s1lver-lining/Starlight/Cryptography/Elliptic Curves/README.md

 * CurveBall (CVE-2020-0601) - [GitHub](https://github.com/IIICTECH/-CVE-2020-0601-ECC---EXPLOIT)

     This attack exploits a vulnerability in the implementation of the [Curve25519](https://en.wikipedia.org/wiki/Curve25519) curve in Windows crypto API.
 The implementation does not check the provided generator $G$ and uses it for computations, making it possible to forge certificates for any domain.

+* Elliptic Curves on Real numbers - [Cryptohack](https://cryptohack.org/challenges/real_curves/solutions/)

+    Discrete logarithm on elliptic curves over real numbers can be reduced to SVP using many methods.